Amarok79/InlayTester.Drivers.FeigReader/README.md

 This library is available as NuGet package:
 [Amarok.InlayTester.Drivers.FeigReader](https://www.nuget.org/packages/Amarok.InlayTester.Drivers.FeigReader/)

-The library is compiled as *.NET Standard 2.0* library.
-Tests are generally performed with *.NET Framework 4.7.1*, *.NET Framework 4.8*, *.NET Core 2.1* and *.NET Core 3.0*.
+The package provides strong-named binaries for .NET Standard 2.0 and .NET 5.0.
+Tests are performed with .NET Framework 4.8, .NET Core 2.1, .NET Core 3.1, and .NET 5.0.

 For development, you need *Visual Studio 2019*.
 For running the tests, you need to install [com0com](https://sourceforge.net/projects/com0com/) and set up a serial port pair with names "COMA" and "COMB".
 This virtual serial port pair is used throughout unit tests.